 When asking for Lawn Sand, make sure that the assistant is aware of what you actually want.
 It is NOT, simply sand for the lawn!
 I have often seen sand for the lawn labelled as lawn sand.
 NOT THE SAME THING!
 The other thing to be aware of, is conversely, you DO NOT USE Lawn Sand for top dressing the lawn.
 For this you need to use washed sand (No Chemical content.)

-If you have problems obtaining lawn sand, then you can easily make it for yourself.
+If you have problems obtaining lawn sand (which you do not anymore, thanks to Amazon), or you may have the raw ingredients left over from other jobs, then you can easily make it for yourself.
 You simply need a supply of dry fine sand - Silver sand is ideal - or from the Builder's Merchant, you can get a bag of Block Paving Sand - Kiln Dried.
 Iron Sulphate and Ammonium Sulphate (Sulphate of Ammonia) is available in small packs - or larger quantities at most good garden centres.
 When you buy the chemicals, make sure that you obtain powdered forms and not granules.
 (The granules will simply fall off the leaves of the grasses or weeds, whilst powder will adhere to the damp grass and moss.

 Lawn sand will kill the existing moss and many different types of weeds, and at the same time help to green up your grass.
 The Sulphate of Ammonia is a high Nitrogen fertiliser, which is essential for good strong grass.